LiamBatiste/Port-Prospects/README.md

 **Direct querying data that updates live Vessel Data** The use of direct querying along with scehdules refreshes for data that updates in real time such as vessel positions or status may also futher enrich the data and oppotunities for analysis.

+... environ consultation with expert to better gage 'decarbonisation' as the term alone is very fluffy.
+Additionally how I need to create power BI as part of next steps for continuous data ingestion as part of a scheduled refresh (particularly for API) and for high level analysis of less technical stakeholders...